vit9696/qpdfview/README.md

   As a workaround there is an extra menu option to do this.
 - Poppler is preferred over mupdf when available.
   As a workaround one can delete `qpdfview.app/Contents/MacOS/libqpdfview_pdf.dylib`.
-- Presentation view may not work as expected.
+- ARM Macs require Rosetta and code signing to run.

-## Compilation requirements
+## Manual compilation

 - Be on macOS 10.13 or newer.
 - Install [Xcode](https://developer.apple.com/xcode) and [MacPorts](https://www.macports.org).